 The types of behaviour below are indicative of the kind of promotion or advancement which may be relevant to the definition and are an important guide to its application.
-Click here for an essential part of the definition.

 7.2 Susceptibility to radicalization

 A person's susceptibility to radicalisation may be linked to their vulnerability.
 A person can be vulnerable if they need special care, support or protection because of age, disability, risk of abuse or neglect.
 A person's vulnerabilities may be relevant to their susceptibility to radicalisation and to the early intervention approach that is required to divert them away from radicalisation.